ECON 111: Introduction to Macroeconomics (3)

 An introduction to statistical and mathematical methods used in business ﬁelds and economics.
 Topics include basic statistical concepts, sampling, probability, basic statistical distributions, estimation, hypothesis testing, and introduction to regression analysis.

-ECON 222 — Quantitative Methods for Business and Economics II (3)
+ECON 222 — Statistics for Economics and Business II (3)

 Topics include matrix theory, multiple regression analysis, logistic regression, time series analysis, analysis of variance, nonparametric methods, quality control, and linear programming.
 Prerequisite: ECON 221.

 ECON 353 — Money, Banking, and Financial Institutions (3)

 The nature of money and monetary standards, commercial banking, the money market and ﬁnancial institutions, central banking, monetary policy, and an introduction to monetary theory.
 This course will also examine the impact of inﬂation and regulation on ﬁnancial institutions and markets.
 Prerequisite: ECON 111.

 ECON 355 — History of Economic Analysis (3)

 The contributions of outstanding economists from antiquity to Keynes and the origin and development of the doctrines of the principal schools of economics.
 While consideration is given to the historical and philosophical background, the emphasis is on the development of theoretical concepts.
 Prerequisites: ECON 111 and ECON 112.
 Alternate years: offered 2011-2012.